hcds-itu/DEEPFAKE/README.md

 Upload `LIA-colab.ipynb` in colab to reproduce the image animation that is used in the DEEPFAKE sample.

 Remember to download the data and follow the instructions in the notebook.
 The data relevant for the image animation is located in the `data/vid/` directory in the Open Science repository.
+When running the notebook, the resulting vide will be located in `DEEPFAKE/LIA/res/vox/`.

 After generation of the animation, we use prolific to synchronize the animated video, with the original video.